allan-walpy/my-dev-guide/code_conventions.md

 `AV1001 Only create a constructor that returns a useful object`

-**suggestion**: only create a constructor that returns a useful object;
+**suggested**: only create a constructor that returns a useful object;

-there should be no need to set additional properties before the object can be used for whatever purpose it was designed;
+no need to set additional properties before the object can be used for whatever purpose it was designed;

-> if constructor needs more than 3 parameters,
+> if constructor needs more than 3 parameters, class might have too much
-> class might have too much responsibility;
+> responsibility;

 ### interface segregation principle

 `AV1003 An interface should be small and focused`

-**recommendation**: an interface should be small and focused;
+**recommended**: do a small and focused interface;

->interfaces should have a name that clearly explains purpose/role;
+> do interfaces with a name that clearly explains purpose/role;
 >
 > do not combine many vaguely related members on the same interface just
 > because they were all on the same class;